Why Is There Blood in My Cervical Mucus? Reasons For Bloody Discharge

 It's worrying when you notice blood in your cervical mucus.
 You expect to see it at your period time but not at other times.
 In reality, it is usually nothing to worry about.
 Most women will have unusual bleeding at one time or another during their lifetime.
 Implantation bleeding is a common cause of bloody cervical mucus, and other reasons include ovulation bleeding and trauma to the cervix.

-Cervical mucus is produced by your cervix in response to the hormones that your body is producing.
-As you get closer to ovulation, your body starts producing more estrogen in anticipation of ovulation.
-The increase in estrogen causes your cervix to produce mucus that is clear, slick, and stretchy.
-The egg white consistency cervical mucus helps protect a man’s sperm and help transport sperm through the vagina and cervix safely.
-The EWCM (egg white cervical mucus) also helps to protect healthy sperm and filter out the unhealthy little swimmers.
-In other words, the cervical fluid plays a key role in helping a woman to get pregnant.
+What is Cervical Mucus?Your body produces cervical mucus in response to your changing hormones.
+When ovulation approaches, your body produces more estrogen.
+This causes your cervix to produce mucus that is clear, slick, and stretchy.
+You are most fertile when you see egg white consistency cervical mucus (EWCM).
+It helps protect the sperm and transport it safely through the vagina and cervix.
+The fertile cervical mucus supports healthy sperm.
+It also helps filter out the unhealthy ones.
+Your cervical fluid plays a crucial role in helping you to get pregnant.

 Common Reasons For Blood in Your Cervical Mucus

-- Leftover Menstrual Blood – One of the most common reasons for the presence of a pink tint in your fluid is the shedding of old blood from your previous menstrual cycle.
-When you begin ovulation, this any blood that was trapped in the cervix will mix with your cervical mucus and cause the spotting of blood.
+- Leftover Menstrual Blood.
+A common cause for the presence of a pink tint is old menstrual blood.
+Trapped old blood in the cervix can loosen.
+It can mix with cervical mucus and cause spotting when ovulation begins.

-- Cervical Trauma – Other reasons for seeing blood in your cervical mucus include ovulation and trauma to the cervix.
-Trauma to your cervix is also a common cause of blood in your cervical mucus.
-It really isn’t as dramatic as that sounds.
-Intercourse to a small scratch from your nails when checking for cervical fluid can cause cervical trauma.
+- Cervical Trauma.
+Trauma to your cervix is also a common cause of blood in your mucus.
+It isn't as dramatic as it sounds.
+Intercourse or a small scratch from your nails can cause trauma.
+It can cause light bleeding at non-period times.